 Vegan Substitutions Guide

-If you’re new to vegan cooking you may be looking for substitutions you can use in your old non-vegan recipes.
+If you’re new to plant-based cooking, you may be looking for a guide to vegan substitutions to swap into favorite non-vegan recipes.
 Thankfully, there are plenty of products vegans can use in place of animal ingredients that will make vegan cooking a breeze.
 Let’s cover how to replace animal ingredients with vegan ingredients.

 Eggs.
 A great substitute for scrambled eggs is tofu scramble.
 You can either use a recipe from a cookbook or simply buy a box of Tofu Scrambler in the store that you then mix with crumbled tofu and heat in a frying pan.
 Kids generally like tofu scramble, especially kids who have been vegan their entire lives.
 You can spice it up with tomatoes, peppers, onions, or even potatoes and vegan bacon bits.